-She had a mobile.
-A silver Motorola StarTAC, to be precise.
-And she was using it all the time.
-She was constantly conspiring at the phone.
-Sometimes it didn’t even look like she was actually talking, but she just wanted to be seen using it as much as possible.
+It was a silver Motorola StarTAC and she was using it all the time.
+She was constantly whispering and jiggling on the phone.
+Sometimes it didn’t even look like she was actually talking, but she just wanted you to believe it.

-Andrea Bocelli’s fascinating signature song had just been chosen for an unforgettable tv commercial commissioned by Italian company TIM, which held the State monopoly of telecommunication services until 1998.
+Andrea Bocelli’s signature song had just been chosen for an unforgettable series of TV commercials commissioned by TIM, which held the State monopoly of telecommunication services in the country until 1998.